DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 <div class="description">
 <p>The open jaws of the wolf's head form a fifteen-foot-high canopy of rock over the cave mouth, held up by natural pillars of rock.
 The ceiling rises to a height of twenty feet inside the cave.
 Small clusters of amber light dot the walls, casting a faint glow across the cavern floor.</p>
 <p>Up ahead stands an empty five-foot-high ledge.
 The cave splits to the left and right around it.
-You can hear the faint sound of trickling water echoing from the right-side passage<p>
+You can hear the faint sound of trickling water echoing from the right-side passage.<p>
 </div>

 Before proceeding, Ezmerelda suggests posting a guard to keep watch, should the werewolf pack return early.
 (She isn’t sure if there’s another exit from the cavern, and hopes to avoid being cornered.)

 If the players use the *Keeper’s Whistle* to summon a **wereraven** guard, a gregarious **wereraven** named Stefan Zalenski appears two minutes thereafter and agrees to keep watch.

 If the players don’t think to summon a **wereraven** using the *Keeper’s Whistle*, Ireena volunteers to keep watch, producing a nightingale’s trilling whisper to alert the party if anything approaches.
-(If she does, Ezmerelda casts *darkvision* to grant Ireena darkvision for the following eight hours.
+(If she does, Ezmerelda casts *darkvision* to grant Ireena darkvision for the following eight hours.)
 ## L4b.
 Underground Spring
 <span class="citation"><em>This area corresponds to Z4.
 Underground Spring (p.
 203).</em></span>